sobolevn/git-secret/man/man1/git-secret-cat.1.md

 ## DESCRIPTION
 `git-secret-cat` - Outputs the decrypted contents of the named files to stdout.

-As with `git-secret-reveal`, you'll need to have a public/private keypair that is allowed to decrypt this repo.
+As with `git-secret-reveal`, you'll need to have the private key for one of the emails allowed to decrypt this repo in your personal keyring.

-Note also that this command can be affected by the `SECRETS_PINENTRY` environment variable.
+Note this command can be affected by the `SECRETS_PINENTRY` environment variable.
 See (See [git-secret(7)](https://git-secret.io/git-secret) for information using `SECRETS_PINENTRY`.

 ## OPTIONS

-    -d  - specifies `--homedir` option for the `gpg`, basically use this option if you store your keys in a custom location.
+    -d  - specifies `--homedir` option for the `gpg`, use this option if you store your keys in a custom location.
     -p  - specifies password for noinput mode, adds `--passphrase` option for `gpg`.
     -h  - shows help.

 ## MANUAL

-Run `man git-secret-cat` to see this note.
+Run `man git-secret-cat` to see this document.

 ## SEE ALSO